agiledigital-labs/print-provision-greengrass/README.md

    1. In the AWS Greengrass service, create
       - the current version of each component, and
       - a deployment that deploys those versions to the devices.
-1. Consider committing your `deployment.yaml` to this repo, for example, as `deployment-brodburger.yaml`.
+1. Consider committing your `deployment.yaml` to the `main` branch, for example, as `deployment-brodburger.yaml`.

 ### Checking Your Deployment